-It is hoped that, to start with, market participants will examine this point, giving due consideration to consistency of the clearing systems across different financial instruments.
+It is hoped that, to start with, market participants will examine this point, giving due consideration to consistency of the clearing systems across different financial instruments and what kind of measures contributes to reducing clearing costs in Japan.

 III.
 Consolidated regulation and supervision of securities companies etc.